Gitjas/Ascalons_Questpack/AC_QUEST/Readme-AC_QUEST-Deutsch.txt

 -Removed wrong automap notes (AC4404.are).
 -Removed leftover scripts from mod areas.
 -Inserted unused journal entry if Tarash remained friendly (Serpents of Abbathor).
+-Tarash should not spawn if quest was started with pamphlet (Serpents of Abbathor).

 ***************************************************************************************************************